Code-Institute-Submissions/julietisstudent-milestone-project-2/README.md

 ### Acknowledgements
 I received inspiration for this project from Code Institute.

-The map adopted for the site was generated from this [site](https://developers.google.com/maps/documentation/) to get the API key, enabling access to the Google Maps API.
+The map and code adopted for the site was generated from this [site](https://developers.google.com/maps/documentation/) to get the API key, enabling access to the Google Maps API.